-d) Other Roads:
+4. Other Roads:

-- i) The streets should form a connected system to serve all parts of the Vaughan Corporate Centre and allow for multiple choices of routes for both pedestrians and motorists; - ii) Local streets in the "Corporate Centre Corridor" designation should be designed to provide high levels of pedestrian amenity while providing adequate accommodation for cars and service vehicles; and, - iii) Every street should be designed to accommodate street trees to give streets a unity of form.
+- streets should form a connected system to allow for multiple choices of routes for both pedestrians and motorists; - streets should be designed to provide high levels of pedestrian amenity while providing adequate accommodation for cars and service vehicles; and, - every street should be designed to accommodate street trees to give streets a unity of form.

-e) Transit:
+5. Transit:

-- Improvements to the public transit network, based on the existing system of roads, should be initiated immediately and continue as necessary to meet the needs of development as it proceeds; - ii) The Avenue Seven transitway should be fully integrated with the design of the streets and the service infrastructure of the "Corporate Centre Corridor" designation; and, - iii) The Avenue Seven transitway should be designed and located to ensure high operating speeds, to the greatest degree possible.
+- improvements to the public transit network, based on the existing system of roads, should be initiated immediately and continue as necessary to meet the needs of development as it proceeds; - ii) the Avenue Seven transitway should be fully integrated with the design of the adjacent urban development pattern; and, - iii) the Avenue Seven transitway should be designed and located to ensure high operating speeds, to the greatest degree possible.

-f) Pedestrian Realm:
+6. Pedestrian Realm:

-- The pedestrian sidewalks should form a connected system of optional routes to, from and within the Vaughan Corporate Centre; - Linked sequences of streets and associated public open spaces should be the organizing framework for new development; - iii) Local parks should be distributed throughout the "Corporate Centre Corridor" designation and integrated into the open space system -they should provide for a variety of recreational activities; and, - iv) Parks should be established to protect natural features and to provide locations for recreation." - 13.
-Renumbering Section "3.4 Valley Lands" and all references to Section 3.4, to Section "3.5 Valley Lands" - 14.
-Amending subsection "3.4 Valley Lands" as follows:
+- the pedestrian sidewalks should form a connected system of optional routes to, from and within the Avenue Seven Corridor; - ii) linked sequences of streets and associated public open spaces should be the organizing framework for new development; - iii) local parks should be distributed throughout the Avenue Seven Corridor and integrated into the open space system - iv) they should provide for a variety of recreational activities; and, - v) parks should be established to protect natural features and to provide locations for recreation."